-The Deepsea Aberdeen was under contract with Equinor, working on the Breidablikk development.
-Following the exercising of options, this will take it up to the end of 2025, with further options thereafter added to the contract which could keep the rig contracted to 2029 if exercised.
+The Deepsea Aberdeen was under contract with Equinor, working mainly on the Breidablikk development.
+Following the exercising of options, this will take it up to the end of 2025, where it will begin a new campaign as part of the Troll Phase III development.